JustinBugarin/TextEditor/README.md

 This is a text editor application that runs in the browser as a progressive web application (PWA).
 It allows users to create notes or code snippets with or without an internet connection, providing reliable data persistence for later use.
 The application features offline functionality and employs various data persistence techniques for redundancy.
 The application is designed to meet PWA criteria and employs various modern web development techniques.

-Throughout the project, learned how to implement offline functionality, use IndexedDB for data storage, bundle JavaScript files using Webpack, generate HTML, service worker, and manifest files, and deploy the application to Heroku.

 User Story
 ```md
 AS A developer